 When you look at our bean to cup coffee machines reviews, you’re probably fully aware that you’ll need to regularly buy coffee beans, just like you would buy a jar of coffee granules every so often to drink instant.
 What confuses many people with their first bean grinder is just how many varieties of beans there are out there.
 We’ve talked before about how people sometimes expect to have to buy a particular coffee machine to get the Starbucks effect, but the fact of the matter is that most of the taste is in the beans, and the program you choose on your automatic coffee machine.

-In this post, we’re going to be talking specifically about coffee machines, one of the most common side purchases alongside the coffee machine itself.
+In this post, we’re going to be talking specifically about coffee beans, one of the most common side purchases alongside the coffee machine itself.
 Choosing the right coffee beans is actually one of the secrets in learning to be a good barista, and is arguably more important that knowing the machine inside out, as a lot of the process is done for you electronically.

 Starbucks Coffee Beans